-You can configure the camera settings to meet your needs, such as adjusting the guality of the video output.
+You can configure the camera settings to meet your needs, such as adjusting the quality of the video output.

-To configure the camera settings, do one of the following:
+To configure the camera settings, do the following:

-- Open the Camera app, and click the settings icon in the upper-right corner.
-Follow the instructions on the screen to configure the camera settings as desired. - Open the Start menu and then click Lenovo Settings → Camera.
+- For Windows 7: Start the Communications Utility program and configure the camera settings. - For Windows 10: Do one of the following: - Open the Camera app, and click the settings icon in the upper-right corner.
+Follow the instructions on the screen to configure the camera settings. - Open the Start menu and click Lenovo Settings → Camera.
 Follow the instructions on the screen to configure the camera settings.

-Using the optical drive
+Using the infrared camera